 The design presented here is new.
 Its development was undertaken for the simple reason that other designs we found in the literature were inadequate for our purposes.
 Some designs were not described in enough detail; others specified components which were either outdated or not available in this country.
 The instrument described below is comparable in effectiveness to those previously published.
-It incorporates various aspects of these other designs, but is put together of components more readily available.
-Particularly valuable as sources of basic design ideas were articles by Aitken (1961: 52-58) and Harknett (1969).
+It incorporates various aspects of the other designs, but it is put together of components more readily available.
+Particularly valuable as sources of basic design ideas were articles by Aitken5 and Harknett.6

+Circuitry

-Circuitry.
-The circuitry in this unit is not especially complicated and can easily be assembled by any competent electronics technician or even by a reasonably proficient hobbyist.
-The schematic diagram and technical description is presented in the Appendix.
+The circuitry in this unit is not especially complicated, and can easily be assembled by any competent electronics technician, or even by a reasonably proficient amateur.
+The schematic diagram is illustrated in Figure 2.
+The parts list and technical description are presented in Table 1 and the Appendix respectively.

 The construction of this circuit is reasonably straightforward, but a few constraints are recommended.
 Ceramic capacitors should not be used, as they tend to be highly microphonic.
 Components made of ferrous metal should also be avoided if at all possible.
-The latter is not to be taken as an absolute restriction, however, because the circuitry is mounted in a position equidistant from the two detector coils where very small amounts of iron will not significantly affect the instrument's performance.
+The latter is not to be taken as an absolute restriction, however, because the circuitry is mounted in a position equidistant from the two detector coils, where very small amounts of iron will not significantly affect the performance of the instrument.
 Aluminum sockets should be used for the cables leading to the coils.

 The headphone used with this unit is a standard crystal headset.
-In order to prevent oscillation in the output, the wires leading to the headset should either be encased in a grounded shielding braid or be replaced with a coaxial cable.
+In order to prevent oscillation in the output, the wires leading to the headset should either be encased in a grounded shielding braid, or be replaced with a coaxial cable.
+Care should be taken to ensure that the earphone is electronically insulated from the